Skip to main content

 The dehydration multiplier on barbell work

 The multiplier on barbell work is worth understanding.
 Dehydration reduces plasma volume, which compounds the cardiovascular strain already imposed by heat.
 It also affects the central nervous system: cognitive function, reaction time, and perceived effort all worsen.
 The lifter feels heavier weights as heavier than they are, and reduces effort accordingly, often without conscious awareness.
-Sawka and colleagues' 2007 American College of Sports Medicine position stand on exercise and fluid replacement remains the practical reference here — match intake to sweat rate, prioritize sodium alongside fluid, and weigh in pre- and post-session if you want hard data on your own losses.
+The 2007 American College of Sports Medicine position stand on exercise and fluid replacement (Sawka 2007) remains the practical reference here — match intake to sweat rate, prioritize sodium alongside fluid, and weigh in pre- and post-session if you want hard data on your own losses.

 Re-thinking the summer week (3-day full body or 4-day split with deload)